DEF-Community/pins-docs/docs/about/elements/data/verification.md

 # Verification

-{% hint style="warning" %}
+!!! warning
 	More details on Verification will be available soon.
 An overview is provided below.
 We welcome suggestions, examples, and inputs!
-{% endhint %}

 ### Speed vs. Trust